BCom International Economic Groupings Notes Study Material

 - Economic unions

 - Preferential Trade Areas: A preferential trade area is the weakest form of economic grouping.
 The member countries reduce customs tariffs in some product categories.
-They apply a preferential treatment to some groups of goods from the member countries as compared to the rest of the world.
+They apply preferential treatment to some groups of goods from the member countries as compared to the rest of the world.
 Higher tariffs would remain in place for all remaining product categories.

 - Free Trade Areas: In free trade areas, participants aim mainly to expand trade activities among themselves.
 For this purpose, they eliminate customs tariffs on the products they produce themselves.
 However, they maintain their own external tariff on imports from third parties.
 For this reason, free trade areas are criticized on the ground that import products from third countries may penetrate into the grouping through the customs of the Member State with the lowest tariff and may then be re-exported to the other participants.
-In order to prevent such trade, free trade areas generally develop very elaborate rules of origin.(BCom International Economic Groupings Notes Study Material)
+In order to prevent such trade, free trade areas generally develop very elaborate rules of origin.

-- Customs Unions: A customs union, on the other hand, is a higher form of free trade area, and eliminates the deficiency mentioned above.
+- Customs Unions: A customs union, on the other hand, is a higher form of the free trade area, and eliminates the deficiency mentioned above.
 In a customs union, the participants not only agree to abolish or reduce tariffs between themselves, they also set a common external tariff policy against third parties.
 In this manner, the member countries, on the one hand, secure the free or privileged flow of tradable goods amongst themselves, and on the other hand, they form a discriminatory trade bloc against the non-member countries.
-In this case, the main concern becomes the co-ordination of the trade policies amongst the member countries instead of developing elaborate rules of origin.
+In this case, the main concern becomes the coordination of the trade policies amongst the member countries instead of developing elaborate rules of origin.

-- Economic Unions: In an economic union, the participants will maintain free trade in goods and services, set common external tariffs among members, allow the free mobility of capital and labour.
-Additionally, they also agree to harmonize their national economic policies, and act as a single economic unit.
+- Economic Unions: In an economic union, the participants will maintain free trade in goods and services, set common external tariffs among members, and allow the free mobility of capital and labour.
+Additionally, they also agree to harmonize their national economic policies and act as a single economic unit.
 The European Union (EU) is also a very good example of such an integration scheme.
 In the EU, the integration efforts extended even to the harmonization of social policies.

 SOME REGIONAL ECONOMIC GROUPINGS

-- Association of South-East Asian Nations (ASEAN): It was established at the meeting of the Foreign Ministers of the five founding Member States, Indonesia, Malaysia, Philippines, Singapore and Thailand, with the signing of the Bangkok Declaration on 8th August, 1967.
-Brunei Darussalam joined the ASEAN on 8th January, 1984 and Vietnam on 28th July, 1995.
+- Association of South-East Asian Nations (ASEAN): It was established at the meeting of the Foreign Ministers of the five founding Member States, Indonesia, Malaysia, Philippines, Singapore and Thailand, with the signing of the Bangkok Declaration on 8th August 1967.
+Brunei Darussalam joined the ASEAN on 8th January 1984 and Vietnam on 28th July 1995.

-The Bangkok Declaration united the ASEAN Member Countries in a joint effort to promote economic co-operation and the welfare of the people in the region.
+The Bangkok Declaration united the ASEAN Member Countries in a joint effort to promote economic cooperation and the welfare of the people in the region.
 The Bangkok Declaration set out guidelines for ASEAN’s activities and defined the aims of the organization.
 The main objectives of the Association are the following:

-(a) To accelerate economic growth, social progress and cultural development in the region through joint endeavors in the spirit of equality and partnership in order to strengthen the foundation for a prosperous and peaceful community of South East Asian Nations;
+(a) To accelerate economic growth, social progress and cultural development in the region through joint endeavours in the spirit of equality and partnership in order to strengthen the foundation for a prosperous and peaceful community of South East Asian Nations;

 (b) To promote regional peace and stability through abiding respect for justice and the rule of law or the relationship among countries of the region and adherence to the principles of the United Nations Charter;